evgarik/sphinxsearch/readme.md

-Sphinx Search for Laravel 5 - Custom build with snippets support
+Sphinx Search for Lumen 5 - Custom build with snippets support
 =======================
-Simple Laravel 5 package for make queries to Sphinx Search.
+Simple Lumen 5 package for make queries to Sphinx Search.
-Inspired by scalia/sphinxsearch package for Laravel 4.
+Based in sngrl/sphinxsearch

 This package was created to import to the site packagist.org and allow installation through Composer (https://getcomposer.org/).